×

 Johny Srouji Named Apple Chief Hardware Officer: The Silicon Mastermind Tightens His Grip on Hardware

-It seems the game of musical chairs in Apple’s upper management has settled on a smart and strategic move, as the company announced that Johny Srouji will become the Chief Hardware Officer.
-In other words, the man who revolutionized Apple in the world of processors has now become the de facto ruler, applying his vision to every piece of the company’s hardware you can touch, managing hardware engineering and silicon development under one roof.
+It seems the game of musical chairs within Apple’s senior management has settled on a smart and strategic move, as the company announced that Johny Srouji will become the Chief Hardware Officer.
+In other words, the man who revolutionized Apple in the world of processors has now become the de facto ruler who applies his vision to every piece of the company’s hardware you can touch, managing hardware engineering and silicon development under one roof.

 Johny Srouji, Apple's new Chief Hardware Officer